 FACEBOOK, NEWSLETTERS & NOTES

 School newsletters are the main means of communication between the school and home.
-All families will receive a copy every Wednesday.
+All families will receive a digital copy emailed to them every Wednesday, unless requested otherwise.
 You may need to check your child’s school bag to make sure they are remembering to hand you any notices from school.
-If you would prefer to receive your newsletter by email please notify the office.
 We are also on Facebook.

 PARENT / TEACHER INTERVIEWS

 Parents are encouraged to keep in touch with their child’s teacher if they have any concerns about what’s going on with their child at school.
-For more lengthy discussions or serious concerns parents are asked to make use of our formal interview times to avoid disrupting classroom learning.
-If the teacher wishes to discuss your child’s academic progress or behaviour you will be advised by direct contact or letter.
+For more lengthy discussions or serious concerns, parents are asked to make use of a formal interview to avoid disrupting classroom learning.
+If the teacher wishes to discuss your child’s academic progress or behaviour, you will be advised by direct contact or letter.

 All interview times are made through the school office to ensure everybody is available at the agreed time.